tank-bohr/blog.bohr.su/_posts/2020-06-27-How-to-implement-http-proxy-in-Erlang.md

 Reverse proxies could be easily implemented with [vegur](https://github.com/heroku/vegur)/[cowboyku](https://github.com/heroku/cowboyku) from heroku. cowboyku is a heroku fork of cowboy webserver created exactly for building reverse proxies in erlang.
 It is used in heroku for [http routing](https://devcenter.heroku.com/articles/http-routing) feature.

 For forward proxies it's a little bit tricky.
 None of popular erlang webservers does not support `CONNECT` method.
-Let's eloborate how to do it his from scratch.
+Let's eloborate how to do this from scratch.

 First of all we need to start to listen a tcp port